Julie921/guideline_prototype_hugo/content/docs/general_guideline/Features/_index.md

 You can find more information about the features on the [UD webpage](https://universaldependencies.org/u/feat/) : *"The features distinguish additional lexical and grammatical properties of words, not covered by the POS tags"*

+You can also find more information about the [layered universal features](https://universaldependencies.org/u/overview/feat-layers.html) in the universal dependecies website.

 {{<hint info>}}
 - On pourrait imaginer plutôt des pages pour les valeurs des traits (comme la page pour les valeurs des upos) ?
 Pourquoi cette différence ?
 - On pourrait mieux structurer les features :